 - Avoid ama-producing foods.
 In general, you'll want to avoid foods that produce ama, such as leftovers and non-fresh foods such as packaged, canned, or frozen foods.
 You'll also want to avoid foods that create garvisha (ama caused by chemicals), such as nonorganic foods, foods grown with chemicals, pesticides and chemical fertilizers, and foods with chemical additives.

-- Spices: ginger, turmeric, coriander, fennel, and fenugreek.
+- ginger, turmeric, coriander, fennel, and fenugreek.
 These spices help open up the channels and support the flow of toxins from the skin, urinary tract, colon, and liver.

 - Choose foods according to your body type or imbalances.
 This will help regulate your agni.